BETDAQ Betting Exchange: Can it Challenge Betfair?

 That effectively leaves BETDAQ in last place, so where do they go from here?

-Is BETDAQ only good for matched bettors looking to take advantage of their free bet offers, or can they still become one of the best betting exchange sites and challenge Betfair?
+Is BETDAQ only good for matched bettors looking to take advantage of their free bet offers, or can they still become one of the best betting exchange sites?

 How Does Exchange Betting work?

-At this point, if you're not familiar with exchange betting, you may be wondering what exactly the difference is between a traditional bookie and a betting exchange, or why you would bother using these services over better known bookmakers.
+At this point, if you're not familiar with exchange betting, you may be wondering what exactly the difference is between a traditional bookie and a betting exchange.

-Well, while they sound incredibly similar in principle (you’re still wagering on the outcome of something, much like you would with a traditional bookmaker), there are a number of differences.
+Well, while they sound incredibly similar in principle (you’re still wagering on the outcome of something), there are a number of differences.

 The way bookmakers operate is by balancing the books in order to effectively guarantee themselves a profit from the market.